TheThingsIndustries/lorawan-stack-docs/doc/content/reference/federated-auth/_index.md

 description: ""
 ---

-Federated Authentication {{< new-in-version "3.10" >}} allow network administrators to use already existing identity providers in order to authenticate users, instead of manually creating and managing accounts in {{% tts %}}.
+Federated Authentication {{< new-in-version "3.10" >}} allows network administrators to use the already existing identity providers in order to authenticate users, instead of manually creating and managing the accounts in {{% tts %}}.

 <!--more-->